genomika-lt/oligo-bench/README.md

 Snakemake is required to run this workflow.
 Installation of Snakemake can be found [here](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html).

 In addition to Snakemake, this project includes a PyQt5 graphical user interface (GUI) application for generating YAML and CSV files needed for analyses.
-To run the GUI application, open the `config_gui.exe` file.

 Ensure you have Python installed.
 You can download it from the [official Python website](https://www.python.org/downloads/) and remember to check "Add Python to PATH" during installation.